asa55/azure-virtual-network-docs-as-flashcards/Deck/Concepts/Concepts-and-best-practices/1-VNet-concepts.md

 ##

-Just like in a traditional network, subnets allow you to segment your VNet address space into
+Just like in a traditional network, subnets allow you to segment your VNet address space into segments that are appropriate for the organization's

 %

-segments that are appropriate for the organization's internal network
+internal network

 ##

-Address allocation efficiency is improved by
+Subnets improve address allocation

 %

-subnets
+efficiency

 ##